1. Binding Agreement.

 5.13 Downtime and Maintenance.

 CrossTower may earn fees when you purchase or sell digital assets on our platform.
 These fees are subject to change at any time.
-CrossTower makes no representations or warranties as to the consistency of its published fee structure.
-CrossTower reserves the right to enter into and negotiate different fee structures with users on an individual and independent basis.
 You agree to pay all applicable fees when you are using the CrossTower platform.
-For complete details visit: CrossTower US fees and CrossTower Global fees.
+For a list of all fees, please go to the following website: https://crosstower.com/fees.

 6. General Use, Prohibited and Termination.